 Q=CVQ = CV

-Here QQ is the charge magnitude on one plate and VV is the potential difference across the capacitor.
-This relation assumes the capacitor can be modeled with a constant capacitance over the voltage range you care about.
+where QQ is the charge magnitude on one plate and VV is the potential difference.
+This assumes a constant capacitance over the voltage range you care about.
+Larger CC means more stored charge at the same voltage.
+What sets CC is geometry and material: for an ideal parallel-plate capacitor with plate area AA, separation dd, and permittivity ϵ\epsilon,

 U=12CV2U = \frac{1}{2}CV^2